 On the other hand, I don’t think you can make a strong case that spanking is unbiblical either.
 Some people point out “do not provoke your children to wrath” or “do unto others as you would have them do unto you” as reasons that spanking is unbiblical.
 But I think that’s a pretty weak argument.
 Not all children get angry when they are spanked, and plenty of children DO get angry when you make necessary rules (like telling your 3-year-old that she can’t play with the shiny new chef’s knife).
 I don’t think this passage means that you must NEVER do ANYTHING that might make your child angry.

 And as for “do unto others as you would have them do unto you,” sometimes you have to take a more long-term view on applying that verse.
 Particularly if you are in a training position–like a sports coach, a parent, or a teacher–you can’t always do exactly what your child/student/player would prefer in the moment.
-(What if they want you give them an A on a test they never took?
-Or stop insisting they practice their pitch between games?
-Not gonna happen.).
+(What if they want you to give them an A on a test they never took?
+Or stop insisting they practice their pitch between games?).
 You have to do what will benefit them in the LONG term.

 The same applies to parenting.
-In fact, scripture does say almost exactly that in Hebrew 12:11…
+In fact, scripture does say almost exactly that in Hebrews 12:11…

 “No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.”